Otazoman/graphql-db-example/README.md

 GRANT ALL ON *.* TO '${MYSQL_USER}'@'%';
 FLUSH PRIVILEGES;
 _EOF_
-# After the above implementation,Work performed on Ⅱ.Start containers
+# After the above implementation, Work performed on Ⅱ.Start containers and Ⅲ-B.Migration & generate (MySQL)
-# Work performed on Ⅲ.Migration & generate

 #
 # Ⅰ-C.mongo